Living Here

 Calliope declared sewer service area map Agnes Water sewerage scheme

 Water from Calliope River Sewage Treatment Plant (Gladstone area) is recycled.
-Recycling effluent is an effective way of reducing the impact of our waste on the natural environment, reducing demand on our water supply and providing a reliable water supply to industry (especially in times of drought).
+Recycling effluent effectively reduces the impact of our waste on the natural environment, reduces the demand on our water supply and provides a reliable water supply to industry (especially in times of drought).

 Trade Waste discharges

-In order to become an approved licensed trade waste contractor please complete the credit application form and return to info@gladstone.qld.gov.au along with your permit number from DERM.
-Once this information has been received by Council the contract is able to discharge trade waste to the Waste Water Treatment plants.
+To become an approved licensed trade waste contractor please complete the credit application form and email it to info@gladstone.qld.gov.au along with your permit number from DERM.
+Once this information has been received by Council the contractor can discharge trade waste to the Waste Water Treatment plants and to be invoiced the applicable fees.

 Council's sewerage system is not designed to carry runoff from rainfall and in times of heavy rainfall, the sewerage system can become affected by the inflow of stormwater which, in turn, can have the following effects: